fledge-iot/fledge/tests/system/tests/bash/README.rst

 For each test:
 - The test script has .bash suffix
 - The test description has .desc suffix
-- A long description has .verbose suffix
+- A long description is in a ReStructuredText file